tetracorp/k240/docs/_posts/2018-06-19-3-ax-zilanths.md

 ### Colonization strategy

 Each Ax'Zilanth colony considers starting a new colony every 35 days.
 The colonization countdown freezes if there is no Strategy Control.
+The initial colony takes 80 days to activate, and each new colony takes 40 days to activate.

 A colony ship carries 100 population, altough this does not decrease the population on the asteroid.